sleepyfox/Code-Dojo-18/README.md

 Slides from the meeting can be found [here](https://speakerdeck.com/sleepyfox/code-dojo-18-feb-2013).
 You can find out more about the London Code Dojo at our [homepage](http://www.meetup.com/London-Code-Dojo/).

+Starter code for in browser tests is in the [coffee-script](https://github.com/sleepyfox/Code-Dojo-18/tree/master/coffee-script) folder.

 # License
 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license - see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/)